Religion in Varanasi: Hinduism

 Kashi (a name popular with Hindu pilgrims for the city of Varanasi) is one of the holiest cities and centres of pilgrimage for Hindus of all denominations.
 It is one of the seven holiest cities (Sapta Puri) in Hinduism, and is considered by the faith as the giver of salvation (moksha).
 Over 50,0Brahmins live in Kashi, providing religious services to the masses.

 Hindus believe that bathing in the Ganges remits sins and that dying in Kashi ensures release of a person's soul from the cycle of its transmigration.
 Thus, many Hindus come here to die.
 In 2001, Hindus made up approximately 84% of the population of Varanasi district.

 As the home to the Kashi Vishwanath Temple Jyotirlinga, the city is especially sacred for followers of Shaivism.
-Kashi is also a Shakti Peetha, where the temple to goddess Vishalakshi stands, believed to be the location where the goddess Sati's earrings fell.
+Kashi is also a Shakta pitha, where the temple to goddess Vishalakshi stands, believed to be the location where the goddess Sati's earrings fell.
 Hindus of the Shakti sect make a pilgrimage to the city because they regard the Ganges itself to be the goddess Shakti.
 Adi Shankara wrote his commentaries on Hinduism here, and his efforts lead to the great Hindu revival as at that time Buddhism was widely practiced.